alka0091/windows-crossdomain-mail-system/README.md

 Each virtual machine represents a separate organization with no shared domain or forest.

 This project demonstrates real world enterprise concepts such as cross domain mail flow, isolated directory services, and multi-protocol email access.
-It reflects practical system administration skills used in corporate environments rather than single server lab setups.